Fifth Generation Wireless Networks (5G)

 - While we cannot comment on specific companies, an examination of emerging 5G technology and the associated security and economic considerations is underway.

-- The Government's examination will consider technical and security factors, including advice from our security agencies, allies and partners.
+- The Government's examination will take into consideration advice from our security agencies, allies and partners.

 - The Government has been clear that it will pursue an approach that takes into account important domestic and international considerations, and will make the best decision for Canadians.

-- We recognize that our allies, particularly the United Kingdom, have made recent announcements for securing their 5G telecommunications systems.
+- We recognize that our allies have made announcements for securing their 5G telecommunications systems.
 The Government will pursue an approach that is appropriate for Canadians, while taking into consideration our Allies’ advice.